arangodb/docs/3.7/aql/functions-arangosearch.md

   [SEARCH operation](operations-search.html) and throws an error otherwise

 {% hint 'info' %}
-For correct operation of PHRASE function the selected analyzer must have "position" and "frequency" features enabled.
+The selected Analyzer must have `"position"` and `"frequency"` features enabled for correct operation of the PHRASE() function.
 {% endhint %}

 Object tokens: